Are you planning for Safari in East Africa? Follow this article to find an idea of how you can start planning your safari.

 Honest Self Evaluation

-When planning an African safari, it’s easy to get carried away.
+When planning a safari in East Africa, it’s easy to get carried away.
 But when choosing the time frame, you also need to consider your age and health limitations.
 The goal of this “once in a lifetime” experience is to enjoy it, not for you to go through some kind of endurance test in the wilderness.

 The safari will take several hours.
 It may be scorching.
 And due to bumpy roads, it won’t be particularly comfortable.